 Our highly accomplished accompanist, Gary Finger, first joined NHGMC as a baritone in January, 2000, with his boyfriend at the time, Rick Carkin — now Gary’s husband.
-Later that year, when the original accompanist departed, Gary (already hooked on the chorus) accepted the position of principal accompanist.
+Later that year, when the original accompanist (Gary MacDonald) departed, Gary Finger accepted the position of principal accompanist.
 It happened at the same time Luc Andre Roberge was appointed NHGMC’s director of music.
 Since then, Luc and Gary have been arranging beautiful music together!

 Gary grew up in San Antonio, Texas, and currently resides with Rick in Manchester, New Hampshire.
 Besides NHGMC, Gary also plays piano for services at the Unitarian Universalist Church in Manchester.

-With the passage of New Hampshire’s same-gender marriage law, Gary and Rick became legally married at the Unitarian Universalist Church on 10-10-10 — a very special, memorable day for them, their families, and guests.
+With the 2010 passage of New Hampshire’s same-gender marriage law — five years before marriage equality became the law of the land nationwide — Gary and Rick became legally married at the Unitarian Universalist Church on 10-10-10 — a very special, memorable day for them, their families, and guests.
 The ceremony featured many moving performances by NHGMC, instrumentalists, and other vocalists.
 “Overall I felt a little overwhelmed because of the importance of being able to do what we did.” says Gary.
-“I feel that getting married is a great privilege, and the fact that it’s taken for granted by so many heterosexuals simply amazes me.
+“I feel that getting married is a great privilege, and the fact that it was taken for granted by so many heterosexuals simply amazes me.
 The thoughts going through my mind that day?
 Just a flood of everything.
 I thought about the performers, the guests, and especially about my brothers who had traveled long distances to be with us.”
 Gary comes from a family of five boys.

 “I played organ in seventh and eighth grades in grade school — Catholic, of course — for high masses and church services, and innumerable piano recitals through high school.
 I played for my parish choir from my freshman year of high school through the first half of junior year of college.
 I played for productions at San Antonio Music Theatre,” says Gary.